matter-labs/zksync-web-era-docs/docs/dev/v1-vs-v2.md

 - There are no account IDs and token IDs.
 Everything is accessed using Ethereum addresses, just like in L1.
 - There is no limit on the tokens amount.
 Any valid ERC20 token can be added to the zkSync 2.0 as a first class citizen token.
-- Many internal architecture improvements designed to increase the speed and resilisence of the zkSync server application.
+- Many internal architecture improvements designed to increase the speed and resiliency of the zkSync server application.

 [eip712]: https://eips.ethereum.org/EIPS/eip-712